Owners and entrepreneurs, David Doepel and Barbara Connell, are dedicated to revitalising Melville Park.

 There were many landowners, including (1880) David Eedle, then his son-in-law Robert Heppingstone; (1882) James Moore of Bunbury, then his brother Arthur; (1890) John James Sharp of Brunswick; (1900) Samuel Peter Mackay of Roebourne; (1912) William Grant Forrest of Perth; (1922) Arthur George Heppingstone of Brunswick; (1923) William Charles Hill of Guildford and, in 1926, John Shine.

-The Edwardian/Federation Melville Park homestead was built by Sam McKay, who also constructed the impressive two-storey barn to store hay above the horses.
+Sam McKay built the Edwardian/Federation Melville Park homestead and the impressive two-storey barn to store hay above the horses.

 For a time, from 1894 to 1919, the State Farm rented Melville Park.